Ikarthikmb/gardener-groot/README.md

 The plants are like all the other living organisms, they take care of themselves and sometimes dry while unable to help themselves.
 Someone external has to look after those like a gardener does.
 This project is built using Raspberry Pi.

 The device collects the sensor value from all the inputs and updates the row of  `database-groot.csv` file for every 30 seconds.
 Alternatively, runs the motions detection code for every 2 seconds, any motion identified will be emailed to the authorised person.
-All the data is logged to to the file `database-groot.csv` and is emailed before the execution is stopped.
+All the data is logged to to the file named `database-groot.csv` and is emailed for every hour and also when the execution is stopped.

 **Hardware Components:**